 A number of the Maestro Classics titles are recommended for ages 4+.
 The Sorcerer’s Apprentice is recommended for 6+ and families.
 I think that’s a great recommendation and fits with the Montessori principle of emphasizing reality over fantasy during the preschool years.
 The Sorcerer’s Apprentice could also be frightening for some small children, which is another good reason to save this title for older children in general.
 The Sorcerer’s Apprentice is a wonderful title, and you’re the one who knows your child best.
 The exact age of readiness will obviously vary among children.

 In the homeschool music curriculum guides at Maestro Classics, you’ll find a number of ideas for a unit study of The Sorcerer’s Apprentice.
 Those are wonderful ideas for elementary age and up.
+Just look for curriculum guides under the Education tab at the top of the site!
 I’ll share some Montessori-inspired activities here for young elementary children and preschoolers who want to be included in a homeschool family study of The Sorcerer’s Apprentice.

 Instruments of the Orchestra Puzzle